Bella Coola artist Jade Hanuse’s first carved panel on display at Vancouver Museum - Coast Mountain News

 Students are encouraged to look at older pieces and study them.

-Hanuse first attended Fred Diesing as a student at the age of 17 after she graduated from high school in Bella Coola.
+Hanuse first attended Fred Diesing as a student at age 17 after graduating from high school in Bella Coola.

 “I couldn’t head back up to Terrace to carve with him for over a year or so and a month or two before it was due we started and finished it in a month,” she said, noting she had the sketch all ready before she was approved for the scholarship.